 This course covers the following learning objectives:

-Outline for Legal Process in Domestic Adoption.pdf
+Outline for Legal Process of Adoption.pdf

 *This course includes a 1-hour conversational audio lesson, a 10-question quiz, and a certificate of completion with the successful completion of the quiz at 80%.